Microcontroller C programming

 Branching “Switch”

-In C language conditional sentences it is convenient to write using switch().
-This construction is well optimized by compiler.
-But there are some nuances like, switch operator changes variable to int type, even if variable was chat type.
+In C language conditional sentences, it is convenient to write using switch().
+The compiler well optimizes this construction.
+But there are some nuances like switch operator changes variable to an int type, even if the variable was chat type.
 For example:

 char a;